Basketball, Soccer, Strength And Conditioning, Volleyball

 So, if there is a limited range of motion of the ankle due to tightness in the gastrocnemius, then the joint does not go through its full range of motion and the force that is typically absorbed in the foot and ankle has to be absorbed in the next joint up the system, the knee.
 This means the force that the knee typically absorbs is now 2-3 times greater.

 Poor strength can also lead to an increase in force that has to be absorbed in the knee.
 As alluded to above, as the joint goes through a range of motion, then the muscle is lengthened.
-The muscle resists this motion and in doing such will absorb force.
+The muscle resists this motion and, in doing so, will absorb force.

-If the muscles of the foot and ankle are weak, for example, then as the foot starts to absorb force the arch collapses.
-It is the intrinsic muscles of the bottom of the foot which provide support for the arch and allow the arch to expand and contract and absorb force.
-If these are weak, then as the force is being absorbed, the arch collapse and the force is transferred to the next joint in the system (the knee).
+If the muscles of the foot and ankle are weak, for example, then as the foot starts to absorb force, the arch collapses.
+It is the intrinsic muscles of the bottom of the foot that provide support for the arch and allow the arch to expand, contract, and absorb force.
+If these are weak, then as the force is being absorbed, the arch collapses, and the force is transferred to the next joint in the system (the knee).
 Much like a shock absorber in your car, if the shock absorber completely collapses under the force of the bump the car hits, you feel the jolting force on the inside of the car since it was not able to absorb that force.

 Another way weakness can add to increased stress on the knee is if the muscles of the hip are weak.
 If the hip muscles are weak (specifically the gluteus medius), this will allow the limb to go through excessive motions.
-As the limb is absorbing force, the knee will have excessive valgus (fall in towards midline) and the foot will excessively pronate (arch collapse).
+As the limb absorbs force, the knee will have excessive valgus (fall in towards midline), and the foot will excessively pronate (arch collapse).

 When this happens, the structures of the knee and ankle are placed under a lot of stress.
 The more weakness there is, the faster the limb will fall into these motions.
 For example, mild weakness may result in the knee falling into valgus at 20 degrees per second.